 Its sleep benefits were discovered on accident

-We didn’t always know melatonin was supportive of sleep.* Melatonin was discovered first in research that revealed bovine pineal tissue extracts could help alter the melanin levels in frogs.
+We didn’t always know melatonin was supportive of sleep.* Melatonin was discovered first in research1 that revealed bovine pineal tissue extracts could help alter the melanin levels in frogs.
 (Random much?)
-Melanin is a natural pigment responsible for skin color, and is actually the source of the word melatonin.
+Melanin2 is a natural pigment responsible for skin color, and is actually the source of the word melatonin.
 Throughout this process, researchers were able to witness the sleep-promoting effects of melatonin.*

 Melatonin works with our sleep/wake cycles